Advertiser disclosure

-Ivy Day 2023
+Ivy Day 2024

 If you are hoping to gain admittance into an Ivy League school, you might want to learn all about “Ivy Day.”
 We are happy to share that you landed in the right place!
-We know how hard you worked on your college applications, and now, you want to know whether you were accepted to the school of your dreams.
+We know how hard you worked on your college applications, and now, you want to know whether you will be accepted to the school of your dreams.
 Keep reading to learn all about Ivy Day and what it means for you!

 What is Ivy Day?